AbasSec/Flow/README.md

 </p>

 > [!NOTE]
-> This section intentionally uses a remote YouTube preview because it is visible in a GitHub README and does not depend on a missing local thumbnail file.
-The repository copy of the walkthrough remains available at `assets/branding/FLOW.mp4`.
+> The preview above is clickable and opens the full walkthrough on YouTube.
+It uses a YouTube-hosted thumbnail, so this README does not depend on an extra local preview image.
+The repository copy remains available at `assets/branding/FLOW.mp4`.

 ---